-Demand forecasting is the process of predicting customer demand for an item over a defined period of time.
+Demand forecasting is the process of predicting customer demand for an item over a defined period.

-Historical data trends and market knowledge of how demand can fluctuate are often both used to forecast demand.
-Accurate inventory demand forecasting enables a company to hold the right amount of stock without over- or under-stocking for optimal inventory control.
+Historical data trends and market knowledge of how demand can fluctuate are often used to forecast demand.
+Accurate inventory demand forecasting enables a company to get optimal inventory control and hold the right amount of stock without over or understocking.